mattphelps85data/Pens-and-Paper-Sales-Method-Analysis-May2023/README (1).md

 ## Description

 Six weeks ago, a new line of office stationery was launched.
 The sales team has tested three different sales strategies for this, targeted email and phone calls, as well as combination of the two.
-A recommendation of which sales method to continue with should be given after analysis.
+A recommendation of which sales method to continue with will be given after analysis.

 ## Sales Department Requested Analysis